New Welsh Review

 Complete Archive

-For over 30 years, New Welsh Review Ltd has been central to the Welsh literary scene in offering a vital outlet for the very best new fiction, creative non-fiction and poetry, a forum for critical debate and a rigorous and engaged reviewing culture.
+Founded in 1988, New Welsh Review is Wales’ foremost literary magazine in English.
+For over thirty years, it has been central to the Welsh literary scene in offering a vital outlet for the very best new fiction, creative non-fiction and poetry, a forum for critical debate and a rigorous and engaged reviewing culture.
+Today, New Welsh Review holds true to its original mission statement: to be dynamic, curious, lively and outward-looking, to commemorate the past but to celebrate contemporary excellence and new directions.

-We now have a fully searchable archive available, which goes back to 2000.
+We now have a fully searchable archive available.

 Latest issue